swsnu/osspr2021/doc/Project0.md

 sudo mount tizen-image/rootfs.img ./mntdir
 ```

 This command mounts the Tizen root file system image to the directory named `mntdir/`.
-If you list the contents in `mntdir/`, you can see that the it is a subset of what you can find in the root directory inside QEMU.
+If you list the contents in `mntdir/`, you can see that it is a subset of what you can find in the root directory inside QEMU.

 Copy your test binary into the `root` directory under `mntdir/`, and then unmount `mntdir/`.
 ```bash